 and bladder emptying.
 Your child’s healthcare provider will discuss treatment options

-Your baby’s healthcare team will do their best to limit how much latex your baby is
+providers will do their best to limit how much latex your baby is exposed to.
+Your

-exposed to.
-Your baby's healthcare providers can help you find out which products
+baby's healthcare providers can help you find out which products contain latex and